tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 D&D Puzzle for The Southern Misfits
 ===================================

-, or if (Luanne!) you haven't solved it.

 The use of this cipher will slowly morph over time as the creators "improve" their algorithm, or if they suspect that you guys have broken it, but [the old behaviour is still accessible](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle#using-old-versions-of-the-program).

 Good local `*.md` viewer is [MarkView for Chrome](https://chrome.google.com/webstore/detail/markview/iaddkimmopgchbbnmfmdcophmlnghkim) which parses "Github-Flavored Markdown", unlike the last one I linked.